– Ask Cheryl – Which Traditions Should We Keep for our Second or Third Weddings?

 The items you mentioned are traditions and can be included or excluded depending on your preference.
 There are no rules against having these traditions at your second or third wedding.

 Personally, I’m not a big fan of the garter toss, simply because it’s sometimes done in poor taste.
 Looking up how these traditions evolved can be fun.
-It’s supposed to be good luck for the groomsman that catches the garter — but its origins come from stealing the bride’s clothing to bring that good luck.
+It’s supposed to be good luck for the groomsman who catches the garter — but its origins come from stealing the bride’s clothing to bring that good luck.
 It was also thought to be proof of marriage consummation brought out of the bedroom by the “witnesses”— no, I’m not kidding!

-If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].
+If you have questions or comments about this post, gift giving, bridal showers, baby showers, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.

 Questions in this column are received from readers.
-They may be edited for spelling, length and grammar, or to remove sensitive information.
+They may be edited for spelling, length, and grammar or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.

 Leave a Reply